Why Is My Fish Not Eating? Common 6 Causes and Easy Fixes

 It’s common for newly introduced fish to eat less while adjusting to unfamiliar surroundings.

-Why does my fish spit food out?
+Why does my fish spit its food back out?

 Can stress cause appetite loss in fish?